nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/nuviAIANDSupportANDTheme/nuviAI/README.md

 - Validate compliance with organizational policies
 - Screen applications, proposals, or documents
 - Provide detailed gap analysis and recommendations
+- **Automatic comparison** when content is provided via Flow or programmatically
+- **Manual comparison** when users need to input content on-demand

 **How to configure:**
 1. Enable "Comparison" in component settings
-2. Define your rules in "Comparison Rules" field
+2. Define your rules in "Comparison Rules (TO)" field
 3. Use JSON format for complex criteria or plain text for simple rules
+4. **For automatic comparison**: Set "Compare From (Source)" with content to compare
+5. **For manual comparison**: Leave "Compare From" empty to show user input button

 **Rule formats:**